PrExMe! Large Scale Prompt Exploration of Open Source LLMs for Machine Translation and Summarization Evaluation: Analysis

+Regarding \textbf{RQ2}, these results show that \emph{models have unaligned preferences for prompting patterns, making it difficult to construct a universally good prompt}.
+However, \emph{model-specific patterns can be found\footnote{Which patterns are specific to which model also provides \textit{global explanations} \citep{leiterTowards} of the models.} and models can be grouped based on their best patterns}.
+For example, one group prefers to return numeric scores and the other textual labels. \revn{This behavior may partially stem from shared instruction-tuning data.
+E.g., \textsc{Orca} and \textsc{Platypus} were partly trained on the same data and prefer to return numeric labels, while both LLaMA3 models prefer textual labels (with LLaMA3-8B to a smaller degree).}

-To analyze whether the model specific preferences hold across datasets, we also plot a dataset-wise distribution for all MT tasks of the top 2\% prompts for each model, separated by ZS vs.\ OS in Appendix \ref{app:pie_charts_2}. \rev{If a prompting pattern is stable for all models across datasets, the distribution of the best prompts should remain unchanged.
-Indeed, the percentage to which many prevalent prompting patterns are represented in the selected top prompts does not change much across datasets.
-E.g., the PZS \textit{base prompt} ranges between 66.7\% and 83\% and the ``complex labels'' \textit{format requirement} ranges between 50\% to 66.7\% for ZS and 66.7\% to 83.3\% \revf{for OS}.
-This does not hold for the phase 1 evaluation, where more templates were tested and the template selection thus was much broader.
-Also, for some prompt patterns, e.g. the ``emphasis'' and ``collaborative'' \textit{task descriptions}, the occurrence in the top prompts seems to swap between datasets.} This experiment shows that prompts are to some degree stable between datasets.
-In the next \rev{paragraph}\se{,} we further quantify this stability between datasets, \rev{prompting patterns and models}.
+To analyze whether model-specific preferences hold across datasets, we examine the dataset-wise distribution of the top 2\% prompts for each model for all MT tasks, separated by ZS vs.\ OS (also see Appendix \ref{app:pie_charts_2}). \rev{If a prompting pattern is stable for all models across datasets, the distribution of the prompts that include the pattern should remain mostly unchanged.
+Indeed, there are prompting patterns whose distribution among top prompts is relatively stable across datasets.
+As an example, Figure \ref{pie_taskzs} shows that the change of distributions between the ZS evaluations for the Eval4NLP train set for MT and the WMT23 dataset is smaller than 12\% for each pattern.
+As another example, the PZS \textit{base prompt} ranges between 66.7\% and 83\% for all datasets.
+Also, the ``complex labels'' \textit{format requirement} in phase 2 ranges between 50\% to 66.7\% for ZS and 66.7\% to 83.3\% \revf{for OS}.
+This does not hold for the phase 1 evaluation, where the template selection was much broader.
+Also, for some prompt patterns, e.g. the ``emphasis'' and ``collaborative'' \textit{task descriptions}, the occurrence in the top prompts seems to swap between datasets.}

+This experiment shows that prompts are to some degree stable between datasets.
+In the next \rev{paragraph}\se{,} we further examine this stability between datasets, \rev{prompting patterns and models}.